CSCfi/csc-user-guide/docs/support/tutorials/env-guide/more-commands-for-managing-files.md

     diff  file1 file2

-## 2.4.5 Using checksums to verify successful data storage or transfer {#using-checksums-to-verify-successful-data-storage-or-transfer .western}
+## Using checksums to verify successful data storage or transfer

 Checksums provide a tool to make sure that a data file is fully conserved during storage or copying.
 The idea behind checksums is an